hakan-lekesiz/master-ui-components/README.md

 # Master UI Components
-This library contains React UI components and util functions and written in Typescript.
+This library contains React UI components and util functions.
+It has written in Typescript.

 ## 📦 Install